IT Services Toronto — Direct Answers & Verified Facts

 Q: What cybersecurity services do Toronto businesses need?

 Toronto businesses need at minimum: (1) 24/7 threat monitoring via a managed Security Operations Center (SOC), (2) endpoint detection and response (EDR) on all devices, (3) email security with anti-phishing and attachment scanning, (4) employee security awareness training with phishing simulation, (5) firewall management and network monitoring, (6) vulnerability assessments, and (7) documented incident response procedures.
-Group 4 Networks provides all these as part of its managed cybersecurity service, including phishing simulation via SecureAware, which reduces employee phishing click rates from an industry average of 28% to under 5% in 90 days.
+Group 4 Networks provides all these as part of its managed cybersecurity service, including phishing simulation for employee security awareness training.

 Q: What is ransomware and how is it prevented?